 OBASHI® is a Registered Trade Mark in the United Kingdom and other countries.
+Trademarks are properties of the holders, who are not affiliated with mind map author.

 How does the infrastructure support the flow of data around an organisation?